 There are also issues of Android fragmentation.
 For people unaware, devices running different Android versions leads to bad app performance, development problems, and security issues.
-For example, the latest version of Android, Android Pie, is only running on 10.4% of the devices.
+For example, the latest version of Android, Android Q, is only running on 8.2% of the devices.
 Even the last version – Android Pie – which has been out for almost two years is running on just 31.3% of devices.
-Google is trying to solve this problem using Project Treble which was introduced with Android Nougat and new additional features which are being tested in Android Q. While things have improved, it’s nowhere near enough.
+Google is trying to solve this problem using Project Treble and other enhancements.
+And while things have improved, it’s nowhere near enough.

 Even if you don’t mind the OS fragmentation, security risks, and delayed updates, you should consider the dominance of the Android operating system in the world.
 Since there is no other big Android alternative (not taking iOS into account) operating systems in the market, Google has too much control over the smartphone market.
 The recent Huawei fiasco, where Google restricted Huawei from using Android, is a big eye-opener for all of us.
 I understand that Google’s decisions was based on US Government’s order, but it still shows what too much power in the hands of one company can mean.

 Millions of Huawei and Honor smartphone users will stop receiving OS and security updates in the future.
 Huawei is working on its operating system which is slated to release this fall to counter this fallout, but that is not something all smartphone manufacturers can do.
 Keeping all these points in mind, it will be great to have healthy competition in the market and currently only these Android alternative operating systems can give us a chance.